ArtilRobotics/Artil-Robotics-KiCad-Libraries/README.md

 Artil Robotics KiCad Libraries
 ====================================

-This repository contains a set of KiCad-6 libraries created by Artil Robotics, as well is in Sync whit forked repository by ElectronicCats. [/ElectronicCats.](https://github.com/ElectronicCats/ElectronicCats-KiCad-Libraries)
+This repository contains a set of KiCad v6 libraries created by Artil Robotics, as well is in Sync whit forked repository by ElectronicCats. [/ElectronicCats.](https://github.com/ElectronicCats/ElectronicCats-KiCad-Libraries)

 **Artil Robotics DFM specifics**